 What do you do when you hit a roadblock or things aren’t going as planned?

 With big business decisions, I need to give myself space.
 I map out the solution, walk away and let it bubble away at the back of my mind before I come back to it.
 I also talk through my ideas – I’m lucky to have a number of people around me who are good sounding boards.
 Back away, bide your time and wait for an opportunity.
-As I’ve aged, I have grown to show more caution around resistance.
+As I’ve aged, I have grown to show more caution around being reactionary to situations.

 Who or what are you inspired by?

 My family – my husband, my brothers, my parents, my children.
 The fantastic team at KeepCup.